Cam Bruffett

 Cameron W. Bruffett (born May 11, 1989), is an American football coach.
 He is currently the head football coach for Parkview High School and the inaugural head coach of the Ozarks Lunkers in The Arena League (The AL or TAL), which began in 2024.
 Bruffett is also a former defensive back in the Arena Football League (AFL).

-Early years
+Early life

 Bruffett played high school football at Fair Grove, playing quarterback and defensive back.
 He set school records in all-time passing yards and all-purpose yards.
 In his senior season, the team finished 13-1 and he threw for 1,300 yards, rushed for 1,100 yards, made 60 tackles, and had six interceptions.

 College years

 Bruffett played four seasons at Evangel (NAIA), where he earned All-Heart of America Athletic Conference selections each season as a defensive back.
 His 14 career interceptions are tied for the second most in program history.

 Bruffett received the 2014 Physical Education Graduate of the Year award.